Overview

 The company has also established a wholly-owned subsidiary, PPL Asia E&P B.V. with corporate seat in Amsterdam, Kingdom of Netherlands.
 The subsidiary will focus on exploration and production of oil and gas in the region.

 In August 2021, a PPL-led consortium was awarded Offshore Block 5 in Abu Dhabi’s second competitive exploration block bid round.
 Offshore Block 5 covers an area of 6,223 square kilometers and is located 100 kilometers north east of Abu Dhabi city.
 The consortium includes four leading national E&P companies, PPL as operator, Oil and Gas Development Company Limited (ODGCL), Mari Petroleum Company Limited and Government Holdings (Private) Limited (GHPL) with an equal shareholding of 25 percent.
-To this end, a new company Pakistan International Oil Limited (PIOL) has been incorporated in the UAE with PPL as the management shareholder and has entered into the concession agreement with Abu Dhabi National Oil Company.
+To this end, a new company Pakistan International Oil Limited (PIOL) was incorporated in the UAE with PPL as the management shareholder and has entered into the concession agreement with Abu Dhabi National Oil Company.

 As part of its diversification strategy, PPL has strengthened its mining operations through Bolan Mining Enterprises (BME), established in 1974 with an equal shareholding of 50 percent each between PPL and Government of Balochistan (GoB).
 To this end, PPL signed a mining lease (ML) deed for Lead and Zinc in District Khuzdar with GoB in December, 2021.
 According to the ML deed, PPL has been granted a large-scale mining lease over an area of 30 square kilometers for establishment of bayrite, lead and zinc (BLZ) processing/ beneficiation plant in District Khuzdar, Balochistan.
 The estimated recoverable reserves of BLZ are 69 million tonnes along with 32 years of life after commencement of production.